-Do you have children in your class that are not able to do the activities for children ‘Working towards ARE’?
+Do you have children in your class that are not able to do the activities for children working towards their age-related expectation?
 Or maybe they can do the activities in some lessons, but not others.
-They might be awesome at shape, but really struggle with calculation.
-But you’re told you’ve got to keep the class together, right?
+But you’re told to keep the class together, right?

-We’ve looked at what is crucial in the teaching, put our heads together to think what prerequisite skills children might be lacking and planned two activities around those.
+We’ve looked at what is crucial in the teaching, put our heads together to think what prerequisite skills children might be lacking and planned activities around those skills.
 Each activity has some simple bullet-pointed teaching, and then some fun practice.
-They can be led by a TA with a small group of children.
-There is always a s-t-r-e-t-c-h, just to see if children can get that little bit closer to the main objective for the class.
+They can be led by a TA working with a small group of children.
+There is always a s-t-r-e-t-c-h, just to see if children can get that little bit closer to the age-related expectation.

-Some schools have used these before the lessons on the same topic, as pre-teaching – that way, when you teach the lesson, the children are already tuned in, and know the vocabulary you are going to us.
+For best effect, the extra support activities can be done with the children before the lesson on the age-related topic as pre-teaching.
+That way, when you teach the lesson, the children are already tuned in, and know the vocabulary you are going to use.
 Maybe you will even see some smiles as they think, ‘I can do this!’

-So, have a look for yourself.
-If you are using Hamilton's new flexible or short blocks, click on the Extra Support download button for the unit you are teaching.
+Using Hamilton's flexible or short blocks?
+Click on the Extra Support download button for the unit you are teaching.

 Flexible maths blocks: Year 1 | Year 2 | Year 3 | Year 4 | Year 5 | Year 6